akaneme/mimi/README.md

 # mimi is a personal assistant
-she lives inside ur walls, i mean terminal. <\br>
+she lives inside ur walls, i mean terminal.
-she is a customized ai agent built with LangChain and Llama that reflects a bit of personality. <\br>
+she is a customized ai agent built with LangChain and Llama that reflects a bit of personality.

 ## features include
 - a personality